MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Numerical setup in COCONUT

 \subsection{The governing equations and grid system}

-A spherical-shell computational domain extending from 1.01 to $\sim25\,R_s$, discretised into about 1.5 million (M) truncated pentagonal‑pyramid cells \citep{Brchnelova2022}, with a tangential angular resolution of approximately $1.8^\circ$ \citep{Wang2025_FirsttimeevolvingCOCONUT,wang2025COCONUTMayEvent}, is adopted for the simulations.
+A spherical-shell computational domain extending from 1.01 to $\sim25\,R_s$, discretized into a sixth-level subdivided geodesic mesh \citep{Brchnelova2022} containing about 1.5 million (M) truncated pentagonal‑pyramid cells, with a tangential angular resolution of approximately $1.8^\circ$ \citep{wang2025COCONUTMayEvent,Wang2025_FirsttimeevolvingCOCONUT}, is adopted for the simulations.
 The governing equations are the same as those in \citep{Wang_COCONUT_DecE} and can be described in the following form: